parth4apple/cse15l-lab-reports/lab-report-4-week-8.md

 My implementation works for the snippet 2, and should work for other cases where there are nested parenthesis or nested brackets as well, since I have a valid parenthesis checker.

 ### Snippet 3
 My implementation would only require a small change (<10 lines) in order for it to work with line breaks like the ones present in snippet 3.
 I would need to check that currentIndex is not out of bounds and if it is, to terminate the loop.
-Also, I would need to add a `\n` checker to make sure that the links do not contain that character, and if they do their preceding bracket region also contains it before adding it to the link list.
+Also, I would need to add a `\n` checker to make sure that links containing that character are not added to the list.
 This should only take a few if statements for both tasks.